 In one sentence:

-That the City of South Tucson take a documented second look at BOA 25-01 — the seven required findings, the notice question, the floodplain jurisdiction, and the published text of § 24-1 — on the public record, with the documents in hand.
+That the City of South Tucson take a documented second look at BOA 25-01 — the seven required findings, the notice question, the floodplain jurisdiction, what kind of variance this even was, and the published text of § 24-1 — on the public record, with the documents in hand.